 What is the Connected Learning Community?

 Our Connected Learning Community (CLC) aims to provide ever-present computing and network access for our students on a common learning platform, while further developing our educational practices to increase collaboration, enable flexible progression and differentiated instruction, and more actively reflect a real-world learning environment.
-Specifically, the CLC describes the provision of technology for learning and teaching at YIS, in particular our 1:1 laptop program for students in grades 2 - 12.
-Students in grades 2 - 5 use their laptops at school, while students in grades 6 - 12 may take their laptops home.
+Specifically, the CLC describes the provision of technology for learning and teaching at YIS, in particular our 1:1 device program from Kindergarten to Grade 12.
+Students in Kindergarten to Grade 5 are assigned an individual iPad which remains at school, while students in Grade 6 to 12 are assigned a laptop which they are permitted to use at school and at home.

 Providing individual laptops to students helps make the education process seamless and efficient, while also broadening opportunities for collaboration and learning beyond the classroom.
 The CLC is also much more than hardware and software; it encompasses progressive teaching practices and new learning styles that leverage technology integration to enhance the educational process, develop research skills and foster creativity.

 Which grades receive a laptop computer to take home?